Peteresis/Pewlett-Hackard-Analysis/README.md

   - A table with [Retiring Titles](https://github.com/Peteresis/Pewlett-Hackard-Analysis/blob/700a40aa6f1e9eb6f477447c252b182d98e41470/Data/retiring_titles.csv). `retiring_titles.csv`

-- The Employees Eligible for the Mentorship Program.
+- The [Employees Eligible for the Mentorship Program](https://github.com/Peteresis/Pewlett-Hackard-Analysis/blob/578def9f4ae99c5263375880d37d524d14305bc4/Data/mentorship_eligibilty.csv). `mentorship_eligibility.csv`
   - A table with the list of employees whose birth dates are between January 1, 1965 and December 31, 1965.
 The table is

 - Determine the sum of retiring employees grouped by title.